 In a traditional class you have interruptions.
-You have faces to look at and visual ques that help you see if people are understanding.
+You have faces to look at and visual queues that help you see if people are understanding.
 You have discussions and sometime tangents and interruptions.
 Occasionally you may get behind on the outline you had prepared.
 All things contribute to time which is why most university courses are an hour or two a couple of times a week.

 When it comes to online courses video should be used as the medium you teach your content.
-That doesn’t mean you just present as if you were in a lecture hall because you aren’t.
+That doesn’t mean you are just present as if you were in a lecture hall because you aren’t.
 You should teach the material that’s most important or essential for students to learn so they can accomplish a test, or project.

-It’s also fulfills the purpose of creating social presence.
+It’s also fulfilling the purpose of creating social presence.
 A way for students to get to know you as a professor and feel connected.
 It’s the same principle online creators use on YouTube and TikTok.
 You could have 3 people that cover the same sort of content and each of them with a variety of subscribers, but why is that?
 It’s because we are all unique.

 Its why students want to attend in person classes.
-They want to experience of connecting with professors and classmates.
+They want to experience connecting with professors and classmates.
 In an online class that’s what video is doing because it allows you as the teacher to teach the most essential principles to students through your own experiences and personality.

 Now for the tips.

-When creating videos for online it’s important to take a little extra time to either script out your videos or have a well thought out outline that you’ve gone over a couple times.
+When creating videos online it’s important to take a little extra time to either script out your videos or have a well thought out outline that you’ve gone over a couple times.
 This may be something you already know but I would also add that you should look over the homework or project it’s supposed to feed into so that the content recorded only helps the student succeed in their learning journey.

 With this the key timeframe for educational course video is about 7 to 10 minutes give or take 2 minutes.
-There is of course exception but it’s a good idea to stick to this length.
+There is of course an exception but it’s a good idea to stick to this length.

 You Don’t have to be Perfect